 - Published fall of 2018, the plan focuses on modernization of our fleet to improve reliability and flexibility, maintain compliance in Southwest Power Pool, and lowering operating costs.
 The plan identifies 90MWs of existing generation that should be retired and replaced over the next 10 years.
-In addition, we are currently installing 8MWs of mobile capacity generation, with units expected to be operational in early 2020. - April 15, 2019, we issued a 60MW all-source RFP to provide capacity for South Dakota customers by the end of 2021. - As a result of the competitive solicitation process, we anticipate to construct and own natural gas fired reciprocating internal combustion engines at a brownfield site in Huron, South Dakota.
-Dependent upon manufacturer selection, we anticipate 55-60 MW of new capacity to be online by late 2021 at a total investment of approximately \$80 million.
+In addition, we are currently installing 8MWs of mobile capacity generation, with units expected to be operational in early 2020. - April 15, 2019, we issued a 60MW all-source RFP to provide capacity for South Dakota customers by the end of 2021. - As a result of the competitive solicitation process, we anticipate to construct and own natural gas fired reciprocating internal combustion engines at a brownfield site in H combustion engines at a brownfield site in Huron, South Dakota.
+We have executed a contract with Caterpillar with anticipated build approximately 60 MW at a total investment of approximately \$80 million.
 The selected proposal is subject to the execution of construction contracts and obtaining the applicable environmental and construction related permits.
+Once the Department of Environmental and Natural Resources has agreed upon a draft permit, there is a 30 day mandatory public comment period.
+Construction expected to being mid-2020 with commercial operational date by the end of 2021.